esphome/esphome-docs/components/sprinkler.rst

 Adds the specified valve into the controller's queue.
 Valves in the queue will automatically be activated after the current active valve's run duration is reached, regardless of the state of the auto-advance feature.
 If ``run_duration`` is not specified or is zero, the sprinkler controller will use the valve's configured run duration.
+Valves are numbered in the order they appear in the sprinkler controller's configuration starting at zero (0).
 Please see :ref:`sprinkler-controller-sprinkler_controller_queue` section below for more detail and examples.

 .. code-block:: yaml